Mads Roerslev: Brentford

-2019–20 season
+2019–2022

 On 7 August 2019, Roerslev moved to England to join the B team at Championship club Brentford on a two-year contract, with the option of a further year, for an undisclosed nominal fee.
 Roerslev broke into the first team squad in October 2019 and by March 2020, after 10 appearances, his performances led to him signing a new four-year contract and promotion into the first team squad.
 Roerslev ended the 2019–20 season with 14 appearances.

-2020–21 season

 A metatarsal injury suffered on international duty saw Roerslev miss the first four months of the 2020–21 season.
 He returned to match play in early January 2021 and after a number of substitute cameos, an injury to his mentor, Henrik Dalsgaard, allowed him to break into the starting lineup in early April.
-He held onto his place until the end of the regular season and through the playoffs, which culminated in promotion to the Premier League after victory in the 2021 Championship play-off final, during which he assisted Emiliano Marcondes for one of the goals.
+He held onto his place until the end of the regular season and through the play-offs, which culminated in promotion to the Premier League after victory in the 2021 Championship play-off final, during which he assisted Emiliano Marcondes for one of the goals.
 Roerslev finished a breakthrough 2020–21 season with 22 appearances.

-2021–22 season

-Following the release of first-choice right back Henrik Dalsgaard, a change in formation to 3-5-2 saw Roerslev begin the 2021–22 season behind stand-in right wing back Sergi Canós in the pecking order.
+Following the release of first-choice right-back Henrik Dalsgaard, a change in formation to 3-5-2 saw Roerslev begin the 2021–22 season behind stand-in right wing-back Sergi Canós in the pecking order.
 The pair traded the position during the season.
-Approaching the midway point of the season, mounting injuries in the central defensive positions saw Roerslev deployed in a right centre back role.
+Approaching the midway point of the season, mounting injuries in the central defensive positions saw Roerslev deployed in a right centre-back role.
 He finished the 2021–22 season with 26 appearances and one goal, scored with the winner in a 2–1 Premier League victory over Aston Villa on 2 January 2022.

-2022–23 season
+2022–2024

-After beginning the 2022–23 season behind new signing Aaron Hickey and right-sided defender Kristoffer Ajer in the right back pecking order, injuries to both players led to Roerslev assuming the starting right back role in mid-October 2022.
+After beginning the 2022–23 season behind new signing Aaron Hickey and right-sided defender Kristoffer Ajer in the right-back pecking order, injuries to both players led to Roerslev assuming the starting right-back role in mid-October 2022.
 He signed a new three-year contract in February 2023 and finished the season with 23 appearances.

-2023–24 season

-The early months of 2023–24 mirrored that of the previous season, with injury to Aaron Hickey in late-October 2023 allowing Roerslev to take over the starting right back role.
+The early months of 2023–24 mirrored that of the previous season, with injury to Aaron Hickey in late-October 2023 allowing Roerslev to take over the starting right-back role.
 He ended the campaign with a season-high 38 appearances and one goal, scored in a 2–2 draw with Chelsea on 2 March 2024.